 Health in Variety

-Two years ago, we lived in a cold city and we huddled together for warmth when the wind blew too quickly.
+11 years ago, we lived in a cold city and we huddled together for warmth when the wind blew too quickly.

 John had left Belize 11 years prior, finding home in many different places in pursuit of his PhD in immunology.
 After living in Gainesville, Florida, and a short stint in Lille, France, he eventually found himself working in Toronto.